OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 Based on some shared experience, the following are listed as set of candidate extensions to {{!RFC8345}} for Digital Map modelling and APIs:

-*  An alternate approach to model Bidirectional links
+*  An alternate approach to model bidirectional links

-*  An alternate approach to Multi-point connectivity
+*  An alternate approach to multi-point connectivity

 *  Links between domains/networks